Avrohom Yeshaya Karelitz: Commemoration

-His name is commemorated in Kollel Chazon Ish, established under his guidance during his lifetime, and named after him following his death.
-The kollel includes hundreds of married students (avrechim), and was headed by his nephew, Rabbi Nissim Karelitz.
-Many of the Hazon Ish's disciples were formerly among its scholars.
-Adjacent to the kollel, Yaakov Halperin established in his memory an orphan girls' home, "Institution for Girls Zichron Meir in memory of our master the Hazon Ish of blessed memory".

-His house, located at the center of Hazon Ish Street in Bnei Brak, was purchased about a year after his death by a group of his disciples, and a Talmud Torah (elementary religious school) was established there in his memory, called Talmud Torah Tashbar in the House of our Master the Hazon Ish.
-It primarily serves students from the Litvak public and families of his disciples who follow his path.

 In 2025, a comprehensive preservation project was completed in his home in Bnei Brak, and the "Hazon Ish Heritage Center" was opened at the site (also called “Vision for Generations”).
 The center was established with joint funding from the Ministry of Tourism, the Ministry of Heritage, the Ministry of Culture and Sports, and the Municipality of Bnei Brak, as part of a national plan to develop tourism infrastructure.
 The historical rooms—the study room, the synagogue, and his living quarters—were restored under the guidance of preservation experts and architects, adapted to modern exhibition standards.
 Alongside the original displays, the visitors’ center incorporates multimedia features: a short documentary film produced especially for the tour presents his halakhic and public path, and an interactive presentation in the form of a “station train” leads the visitor through stations of his life from Lithuania to the Land of Israel.